JulianMar/my-wsl-setup/README.md

 ### Get your terminal looking pretty pt.2
 - Install Oh My Zsh with `sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`
-  - Read docs [here](https://github.com/robbyrussell/oh-my-zsh) on how to add more plugins and change themes (I went with their out of the box 'robbyrussell').
+  - Read docs [here](https://github.com/robbyrussell/oh-my-zsh) on how to add more plugins and change themes (I went with '[hyperzsh](https://github.com/tylerreckart/hyperzsh)').

 ### Zsh Syntax Highlighting
 This was a late addition but is an amazing add-on to the terminal.
 Follow the steps [here](https://github.com/zsh-users/zsh-syntax-highlighting/blob/master/INSTALL.md) to get it up and running.